 The laundry room was small, tight, hot and muggy.
 It had thick walls with no windows.
 We felt safe as we crammed ourselves together, waiting silently for Andrew to pass.

 The wind, rain, and destruction lasted for hours and without any warning, it abruptly stopped.
 There was complete silence.
 Everyone was still and calm.
 We continued to stare at the door, wondering if it was all over.
-All we heard was the house creaking, as if it was crying from all the pain just endured.
+All we heard was the house creaking as if it was crying from all the pain just endured.

 My oldest cousin, Joseph, decided to check it out.
 He slightly opened the laundry room’s door to peak outside.
 As the door opened, a rush of light poured in.
 The roof of the house was gone, and the sun was peeking through the clouds.
 All the windows were shattered.
 Shards of glass and debris, such as family pictures from other homes, were scattered across the floor.
 Walls of the house were ravaged as if a band of monsters ransacked the place.

 We all remained silent.
 Saddened by the destruction, but pleased to be alive.
 We began to scavenge through the debris for recoverable personal items.
-For a few minutes, it seemed as if Hurricane Andrew had past, but as soon as Joseph was about to open the front door of the house to see how much damage the neighborhood suffered, a gush of wind rushed in and blew the front door off.
+For a few minutes, it seemed as if Hurricane Andrew had passed, but as soon as Joseph was about to open the front door of the house to see how much damage the neighborhood suffered, a gush of wind rushed in and blew the front door off.
 The sun all of sudden hid behind the clouds that erupted.
 Waterfalls of rain poured down.
 We came to realize that the brief silence was our short break in the hurricane’s eye.
 Andrew was not done.

 We dropped all the scavenged items and ran back to the laundry room.
 With all ten of us tightly huddled and crouched on the floor, my cousin placed the front door, that was blown off, over our heads.
 His quick decision to use the door as a shield saved our lives.